-The primary chest wall muscles, in turn are divided into three sub-categories.
-A distinction is made between the intercostals, serratus posterior as well as an “other” group.
+The primary chest wall muscles, in turn, are divided into three subcategories.
+A distinction is made between the intercostals, serratus posterior, and an ‘other’ group.

-The external intercostal muscles are eleven in number that originate from the rib tubercles to the costo-chondral border and insert into the upper border of the lower rib.
-They run dorso-cranial to ventro-caudal.
-They serve as muscles of inhalation, because they ensure the lifting (elevation) of the ribs through the innervation of the intercostal nerves (1-11).
+There are 11 external intercostal muscles that originate from the rib tubercles to the costochondral border and insert into the upper border of the lower ribs.
+They run dorso–cranial to ventro–caudal.
+They serve as muscles of inhalation because they ensure the lifting (elevation) of the ribs through the innervation of the intercostal nerves (1–11).

-Furthermore, the part of internal intercostal muscle that is located between the costal cartilages (interchondral part) acts as an auto-antagonistical inhalation muscle i.e. it elevates the ribs.
+Furthermore, the part of the internal intercostal muscle that is located between the costal cartilages (interchondral part) acts as an auto-antagonistic inhalation muscle.
+That is, it elevates the ribs.
 This part is considered a separate muscle in some medical reference books and is referred to as intercartilaginous muscle.

 This group consists of only two muscles and so it bears their name.
 They are the serratus posterior superior and the serratus posterior inferior muscles.